nifty-lil-tricks/monitoring/README.md

 ## License

-Nifty lil tricks packages are 100% free and open-source, under the [MIT license](https://github.com/jonnydgreen/nifty-lil-tricks-monitoring/blob/main/LICENSE).
+Nifty li'l tricks packages are 100% free and open-source, under the [MIT license](https://github.com/jonnydgreen/nifty-lil-tricks-monitoring/blob/main/LICENSE).

 This package is [Treeware](https://treeware.earth).
 If you use it in production,